-The police department monitors those alarms around the clock and responds to all activations.
+The police department monitors those alarms around the clock and responds to all activations and notifies the Danbury Fire Department..

 Take note of the WCSU Community Response Checklist posted in all classrooms and common areas on campus.
 It provides a quick guide to various emergency situations and how to respond to them including: